 While you’re doing this, make a note of the date the fixed bill came out of your checking account, or was charged to your credit card.
 This will come in handy if you choose to use a bill payment tracker (one of the steps, below!).

 This is also where a personal expense tracker works really nicely.
-What we use is the free tool, Personal Capital.
+What we use is the free tool, Empower.
 Not only does it keep track of our total net worth (including our home’s value – when we owned one), but it also tracks all of our spending into easy-to-find categories.

 Fill your categories in the “budgeted” column, add them all up to get your total expense amount, then move on.

 Pssst: expenses too high?
 Check out my article on how to cut expenses on the family budget.